Read this Before Getting a Dental Crown

 As its name implies, this is a special type of permanent dental crown that can be done in one appointment.
 It’s only offered by certain dentists and only good for cases that meet certain conditions.

 Having crowns done can become a costly procedure so it’s always important to have a dental plan that has your back.
 SHD Insurance offers multiple plans with great coverage.
-For more information click here.
+For more information call us at (866) 664-0276 so we can help you find a plan that suits your needs.

 Typically, you can expect to pay around $1,000 for one crown.
 Nevertheless, same as type, the cost of a dental crown can go up to $1,800 or even more depending on shape, material, position, etc. For instance, metal crowns are generally cheaper than ceramic ones.